forthright/vile/docs/plugins.md

 You can find a full list of official, binary bundled plugins [here](https://ferretci.com/plugins).

-## Meta Plugins

-There are also various [meta plugins](meta/) that provide a full set of plugins for a specific language or framework.

 ## Quick Start

 A plugin itself should be an [npm package](https://docs.npmjs.com/getting-started/creating-node-modules) prefixed